 - Paste Link: Creates a link between the source and the destination cell.

-Read More: All Paste Options in Excel with Time Saving Shortcuts
+Read More: [Fixed!]
+Paste Special Not Working in Excel

 Things to Remember